lhcb/glossary/glossary/c.md

 A service at a grid-site that runs jobs.
 For example `LCG.CERN.cern`, `LCG.RAL.uk`.

+## CB: Collaboration Board {#CB}

+The ultimate authority within LHCb representing all institutes within in the collaboration.

 ## CVMFS: CERN Virtual Machine File System {#CVMFS}